JetBrains/kotlin-web-site/docs/topics/opt-in-requirements.md

 fun getTime(): Time {}
 ```

-Note that on some language elements, opt-in requirement annotation is not applicable:
+Note that for some language elements, an opt-in requirement annotation is not applicable:
 * Overriding methods can only have opt-in annotations that are present on their basic declarations.
-* You cannot annotate a backing field or a getter of the property, just the property itself.
+* You cannot annotate a backing field or a getter of a property, just the property itself.
 * You cannot annotate a local variable or a value parameter.

 ## Opt-in requirements for pre-stable APIs